 Pain Medicine Fellow

-Pain medicine training at Alfred Health offers a high standard of training in all areas of pain medicine, covering acute pain, complex pain (in-patients), chronic pain and cancer pain management.
+Pain medicine training at Alfred Health offers a high standard of training in all areas of pain medicine, covering acute pain, complex pain (in-patients), chronic pain in a multidisciplinary practice and cancer pain management.

 Candidates should apply to the Faculty of Pain Medicine for trainee registration and to determine the training requirements.